acoaco/Mindustry-multi-binding-schematics-pack/multi_binding/README.md

-1 processor all in one pack with label code

-template by JohnTing
-code by acopika

 eco and unit factory's nexttime is 5000,which means they check units's stat every 5 secs,once it's find unit it's will continute work,turret is 2000 shorter nexttime eat more performance for check unit's stat,can't do lot work,but grab unit faster at first run